Hair loss news first:

 — As expected, on November 30th the US House of Representatives passed the groundbreaking 21st Century Cures Act with a high level of bipartisan support.
 This Act has been discussed on hair loss forums fairly regularly over the past year since it would allow for faster times for hair loss drugs and stem cell therapies to come to market without the need for completion of extensive phase 3 clinical trials.
 I think this development will also prevent more western pharmaceutical, medical device and stem cell therapy related companies from moving research and development activities to Japan, where a somewhat similar Act has already been passed.
 There are still a lot of uncertainties on the final regulations, and the rules could always end up being stricter for products related to cosmetic conditions such as hair loss.
 Wired magazine calls this development “inject and see” and warns of the obvious dangers of such an approach for patients.

 — I covered firefighter Pat Hardison and his groundbreaking full face transplant on this blog before.
 I did not realize that he also got a full new head of hair and not just a new face.
-In the below video, the audience gives him the loudest cheer when he shows them his new head of hair a few minutes in:
+In the below video (no longer available), the audience gives him the loudest cheer when he shows them his new head of hair.

 — On Twitter, Dr. Alan Bauman recently posted an unbelievable before and after photo of a hair loss patient who was treated with adipose-derived stem cells (ADSC).
 The photo was from a Boston Biolife led presentation at the recent World Stem Cell summit held in Florida in early December.
 I contacted Boston Biolife and they said the doctor who made this presentation might send me the actual full presentation if I e-mailed him, but so far no response.
 I would normally consider such a great result from ADSC to be a scam or a one-time exceptional case that does not warrant too much discussion, but I ended up including it here because the presentation was made at a seemingly reputable stem cell summit: